rebecca-riley/no-scrubs/README.md

 **Windows:** If you installed Python through the Microsoft Store, open a terminal window and type `pip install spotipy`.
 If you installed Python with an installer from [python.org](https://www.python.org/downloads/), type `py -m pip install spotipy` instead.

 ## ‼️ Important note
 **No Scrubs** is currently registered with Spotify as being "in development."
-This means that only 25 approved accounts can use **No Scrubs** at this time.  **If you wish to use No Scrubs, please send me an email with your Spotify username.** (See below for instructions on determining your username.)
-If there is interest beyond 25 users, I will maintain a wait list that rotates on a weekly basis.
+This means that only 25 approved accounts can use **No Scrubs** at this time.  **If you wish to use No Scrubs, please send me an email with your name and the email associated with your Spotify account.**  If there is interest beyond 25 users, I will maintain a wait list that rotates on a weekly basis.
 I've requested full approval so that all KUCI DJs can access the program and should hear back by early 2023.

 One additional note: As an app in development, there are some daily usage limits.
 If **No Scrubs** suddenly freezes on you in the middle of running, wait 24 hours and try again.